roryhoulding/weather-app/README.md

 ![Four examples of the app](./README/header.png)

 What's with the weather is a tiny app I made whilst learning React.
+I used create-react-app, hence a few unnecessary files.

 See it in action -> [whats-with-the-weather.netlify.app](http://whats-with-the-weather.netlify.app/)